Gi60s/openapi-enforcer-middleware/README.md

     // 3) call next() if you don't want to handle the request in the controller.
 }
 ```

+## Development and Production

+This middleware uses the `NODE_ENV` environment variable (as popularized by the [express package](https://www.npmjs.com/package/express)) to determine if it is being run in production or development.

+If the `NODE_ENV=production` then the following will apply:

+- All examples within the OpenAPI document must be valid, otherwise the application will throw an error.
+- All controllers and operation endpoints must exist, otherwise the application will throw an error.
+- Invalid responses will return a `500` status code with a generic `Internal Server Error` message.

+If the `NODE_ENV` is not set to `production` then:

+- Invalid examples will produce warnings to the console but the application will still start.
+- Missing controllers or operation endpoints will produce warnings to the console but the application will still start.
+- Invalid responses will return a `500` status code with the complete error stack trace.

 ## Debug Logs